 Overdosing on CBD

 Overdosing on CBD is not even a thing.
 So, no matter the amount you take or apply, you will never overdose on it.
-Until now, there are no reports indicate serious health concerns or fatal cases that could have occurred as a result of CBD oil overdose.
+No reports indicate serious health concerns or fatal cases that could have occurred due to CBD oil overdose.
 The only noticeable effect of an overdose is liver damage.
-This is because high amounts of cannabidiol normally activates and elevate the level of liver enzymes.
+This is because high amounts of cannabidiol normally activate and elevate the level of liver enzymes.

 How to Buy CBD